 During 2015 Duane, KX9N sent me a series of emails discussing some of the missing calls for the names of very early members.
-He came up with some first names (where we just had initials) and possible call signs and you will see them in the member lists.
+He came up with some first names (where we just had initials) and possible call signs and you will see them in the member lists starting with the 2016 edition.
 That's what this book is all about, getting club members involved (of course we get more correspondence from non-members than members)!